 It should protect strategically vital subjects through a national subject strategy and a move towards a more dual-system approach.
 Embed students in public service and civic initiatives for credit, with departments across government benefiting from their skills.
-Cap spending on marketing, branding and vanity estates, and prioritise student-led, programme-level support over excessive professionalisation.
+Guarantee fair pay for PGRs, cap spending on branding and vanity estates, and prioritise student-led, programme-level support over excessive professionalisation.
 And develop a national HE planning framework to prevent unplanned contraction - ending chaotic drift through coordinated, civic-minded reform.